swtv-kaist/ZigZagFuzz/README.md

 (One for the command line option, and the other for the file.)

-The file inputs are saved in the ordinary `queue` directory in the output directory, while the command-line option inputs are saved in `queue_argv` directory.
+The file inputs are saved in the ordinary `queue` directory in the output directory, while the command-line option inputs are saved in the `queue_argv` directory.
-Each file pair with the same id will be considered as a test case.
+Each file pair with the same ID will be considered as a test case.

-The instrumented program will take only one command-line option, the path to the command-line option input.
+The instrumented program will take only one command-line option, the path to the command-line option input file.
 The instrumented code in the main function will interpret the given command-line option input file, and it will begin the execution.

 ## Run ZigZagFuzz